React Native V/S Flutter V/S Ionic: Comparing The Cross-Platform App Frameworks

 Usually, when talking about the differences between different technologies, we consider the below-mentioned parameters first.
 So, let’s see what it has to say in terms of comparing React Native, Flutter, and Ionic with each other.

-Now things are little different in case Flutter which makes use of Google’s language Dart.
+Now things are a little different in the case of Flutter which makes use of Google’s language Dart.
 Dart is an object-oriented, multi-paradigm, and modern language that is used to develop mobile, web, and desktop applications.

 Code reusability has always been on the top when choosing a mobile app development tool for faster development.

 Code reusability can be excellently achieved with Ionic.
 It comes with the concept of a “wrapped web app” which makes it easy to reuse the code.
 Here you will end up developing a wrapped web app at the end of the development.
 Here development is also helped by a powerful component library.